chief-builder/openapi-mcp-generator/Sample_Functional_Test_Output.md

 - **API Integration**: Direct integration with PayPal's API endpoints
 - **JSON-RPC**: Full JSON-RPC 2.0 request/response protocol support

-## 🚀 Conclusion

-These tests confirm that the OpenAPI MCP Generator successfully creates fully functional MCP servers for both Stripe and PayPal APIs.
-The servers:

-1. Provide secure HTTP transport with proper error handling
-2. Implement the JSON-RPC protocol for MCP communication
-3. Dynamically map API operations to MCP tools
-4. Handle authentication appropriately for each provider
-5. Execute live API calls against provider endpoints
-6. Return well-structured responses to MCP tool calls

-This demonstrates the flexibility and robustness of the OpenAPI MCP Generator in supporting multiple payment providers with different authentication mechanisms and API structures.

 ## 🔷 Stripe MCP Server Test